Azure/azure-sdk-for-c/sdk/samples/core/README.md

 - Open the file of the sample you'd like to run.
 Ex. [sdk/samples/core/mosquitto_rpc_client_sample.c](https://github.com/Azure/azure-sdk-for-c/blob/feature/v2/sdk/samples/core/mosquitto_rpc_client_sample.c)
 - Fill out the user-defined parameters section at the top of the file - at minimum cert path, key path, and hostname, but all of these are customizable for your solution.
 - In the main function, adjust any configuration options as needed.
 - Default MQTT values can be found in [sdk/inc/azure/core/az_mqtt5_config.h](https://github.com/Azure/azure-sdk-for-c/blob/feature/v2/sdk/inc/azure/core/az_mqtt5_config.h).
-If you define any of these values in your application, they will override the defaults.
+To customize these values, please see [these instructions](../../docs/core/README.md#configuring-default-values).

 ## Build and Run the Sample
 1. Build the Azure SDK for Embedded C directory structure.